Scheduled MonumentsWalesUsk Castle (Unoccupied Parts)

 What is Usk Castle (Unoccupied Parts)?

-Usk Castle is a medieval fortification situated in Monmouthshire, Wales, comprising the remains of a Norman castle established in the late eleventh century.
+Usk Castle is a medieval fortification located in Monmouthshire, Wales, that originated in the Norman period following the invasion of 1066.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM012.

 What period does Usk Castle (Unoccupied Parts) date from?

 Usk Castle (Unoccupied Parts) dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Usk Castle (Unoccupied Parts)?